 Have your teen set up alerts in their phone or email calendar for when their car needs an oil change or regular tune-ups.
 Also, show them how to check the tire pressure in their car each month, how to check their tire wear with a penny, how to fill their tires at the local gas station, and how to refill their windshield wiper fluid – including teaching them when to switch to defroster from standard fluid!

 Cars are expensive, but the more carefully your teen maintains them, the cheaper they are and the longer they last.
-Cars can easily get over 100,000 miles if well cared for, lasting your child many years.
+Cars can regularly get over 100,000 miles if well cared for, lasting your child many years.

 Preparing your teen for adulthood

 Unfortunately, we can’t teach our kids everything they will need to know before they leave our homes.
 But we can prepare them to be self-reliant and know how to find solutions to their problems.
-Teaching your teens these basic skills before they leave home will give them the base they need to build on their knowledge over time.
+Teaching your teens these necessary skills before they leave home will give them the base they need to build on their knowledge over time.
 They will know that they can be financially responsible, care for themselves, and fix things with their own hands.
 When the world inevitably knocks them down, what could be a better source of confidence than that?

 What life skills won’t you let your child leave home without?
 If you don’t have kids, what is the most valuable skill your parents taught you before you left home?
 Drop a note in the comments to share your experiences!